 Does Amazon cover the cost or Congestion Charge, ULEZ, and tolls?

 No, it’s your responsibility as a driver to pay the Congestion Charge, ULEZ, and any tolls.

 Amazon Flex pays on Wednesdays for all deliveries completed during the previous seven days.

 Because of the very flexible nature of the job, it’s difficult to estimate a weekly or even a daily amount, but it’s safe to say that £18-£24 per hour (gross) is achievable with Amazon Flex.

 One of our members, Richie was kind enough to share his experiences driving Amazon Flex during the first lockdown in early 2020 and in the months leading up to it.
 Find out more in the blog post below:

 We’re Rent to buy specialists enabling people to make money by driving.
-Our vision is a future where every on-demand driver can be successful.
+Our vision is a future where every rideshare and delivery driver can be successful.

 We can set you up with a brand-new or new-model car on a Rent to buy plan, and provide the training and support you need to become a more profitable, safer, and fulfilled driver.

-Don’t take our word for it—Uber drivers rate us excellent on Trustpilot.
+Don’t take our word for it—rideshare and delivery drivers rate us excellent on Trustpilot.